 Cape Town Charities

-The charities in Cape Town are asking people to be aware that giving a handout to the homeless is merely a contributor to an ongoing existence of hand to mouth living.
+The charities in Cape Town are asking people to be aware that giving a handout to the homeless on the streets is merely a contributor to an ongoing existence of hand to mouth living.
 For someone to be truly rehabilitated into society, he or she will need to move away from dependency.
 And that is what NGOs provide: help to become independent again!